ePlanSys/eplansys/eplansys_docs/index.rst

      - An alternative plan solver plugin that runs the same planner as an external process rather than in process, for deployments where the planner binary is built and versioned separately.
+   * - ``plansys2_tui_cli``
+     - The command line front end: the ``ros2 plansys2`` verbs, among them ``epistemic``, which is the terminal for what the agents know, and a four-quadrant Textual dashboard over the running system.
+   * - ``eplansys``
+     - A metapackage that installs PlanSys2 and all of the above as one unit.
+       It builds nothing itself.

 Contents
 --------